 As you skin the tomatoes, slice them in halves or quarters, whatever you you prefer.
 (I will sometimes even leave my Roma tomatoes whole.)
 Place them directly into your jars.

 Your jars should be warm when you are working with your tomatoes.
-I’ll usually just have them in a sink or pan of hot water.
+I’ll usually just have them in my canner warming up.
 You can also run a dishwasher rinse cycle with the jars and then leave them in the steamy dishwasher until you are ready to fill each one.
 Learn why sterilizing jars isn’t required.

 Press down on the tomatoes in the jar until spaces between them fill with juice.
 This will crush them slightly.
 Leave 1/2-inch headspace.